Disable YouTube Shorts in 7 ways:

-- Thirdly, Downgrade the YouTube app to have an older version
+- Downgrade the YouTube app on desktop.

-- Fourthly, Use YouTube Vanced app
+- Try YouTube Vanced app.

-Option 1: How to Set YouTube Settings to Disable YouTube Shorts Permanently
+1. Set YouTube Settings to Disable YouTube Shorts Permanently

 Follow these steps to turn off YouTube shorts